FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

-    [XML Schema](https://www.w3.org/TR/xmlschema-2/) datatype to be used when consuming the data. - attributes representing context data **Properties** which are complex of objects (e.g. `address`), these are remain as in the previous example, there is an indication that `address` really refers to a `https://schema.org/address` - which in turn has well defined subattrributes - and the native types of those sub-elements are also defined. - attributes representing context data **Properties** which hold enumerations - e.g. `category` - these hold a link indicator in the form of `"@type": "@vocab"`.
+    [XML Schema](https://www.w3.org/TR/xmlschema-2/) datatype to be used when consuming the data. - attributes representing context data **Properties** which are complex of objects (e.g. `address`), these are remain as in the previous example, there is an indication that `address` really refers to a `https://schema.org/address` - which in turn has well defined subattributes - and the native types of those sub-elements are also defined. - attributes representing context data **Properties** which hold enumerations - e.g. `category` - these hold a link indicator in the form of `"@type": "@vocab"`.
 When these attributes are encountered it indicates that the value `category="barn"` can be expanded to the IRI `https://wiki.openstreetmap.org/wiki/Tag:building%3Dbarn` rather than just as a string